Return-to-Duty / Fitness-for-Duty

 We help you move from uncertainty to action, with structured oversight, clear documentation, and risk-reducing guidance every step of the way.

-Custom Return-to-Duty Testing May Include:
+Custom Return-to-Duty Testing Includes:

 • Phone consultation to review history and care plans